The Classical School

 À propos de cet audio

-In The Classical School, Callum Williams debunks popular myths about these great economists and explains the significance of their ideas in an engaging way.
-After listening to this audiobook, you will know much more about the very famous (Smith, Ricardo, Mill) and the not-quite-so-famous (Bernard de Mandeville, Friedrich Engels, Jean-Baptiste Say).
-The audiobook offers an assessment of what they wrote, the impact it had, and the worthiness of their ideas.
-It's far from the final word on any of these people but a useful way of understanding what they were all about, at a time when understanding these economic giants is perhaps more important than ever.
+In The Classical School, Callum Williams debunks popular myths about these great economists, and explains the significance of their ideas in an engaging way.
+After reading this book, you will know much more about the very famous (Smith, Ricardo, Mill) and the not-quite-so-famous (Bernard de Mandeville, Friedrich Engels, Jean-Baptiste Say).
+The book offers an assessment of what they wrote, the impact it had, and the worthiness of their ideas.
+It's far from the final word on any of these people, but a useful way of understanding what they were all about, at a time when understanding these economic giants is perhaps more important than ever.